OHDSI/RiskStratifiedEstimation/README.md

 Features
 ========
 - Extracts the necessary data from a database in OMOP Common Data Model format.
-- Uses a large set of covariates for both the propensity and outcome model, including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
+- Uses a large set of covariates for the prediction, the propensity and the outcome model, including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
+- Imports all functionality from PatientLevelPrediction package for patient level predictions.
 - Large scale regularized regression to fit the propensity and outcome models.
-- Includes function for trimming, stratifying and matching on propensity scores.
+- Only inverse probability of treatmetn weighting (IPTW) is now available for balancing covariates.
+- Allows for different methods of weight truncation for the handling of extreme weights.
 - Includes diagnostic functions, including propensity score distribution plots and plots showing covariate balance before and after matching and/or trimming.
-- Supported outcome models are (conditional) logistic regression, (conditional) Poisson regression, and (conditional) Cox regression.
+- Right now only (conditional) cox regression outcome models are available.

 Screenshots
 ===========